Katherine Swynford: Family

 Based on the description of his epitaph, Paon was King of Arms of Aquitaine for a time.
 In England, he was in the service of Queen Philippa.
 After the outbreak of the Hundred Years' War in 1340, he took part in the early stages of the English army, including fighting at the Battle of Crécy and the siege of Calais.
-Not later than 1349, Paon returned to Hainaut, where he served Margaret II, Countess of Hainaut, sister of Queen Philippa.
+Not later than 1349, Paon returned to Hainaut, where he served Countess Margaret II of Hainaut, sister of Queen Philippa.

 There is no reliable information regarding Katherine's mother.
 According to some reports, Paon de Roet was married twice.
 It has been suggested that one of his wives was a relative of Queen Philippa, but there is no documentary evidence for this version.
-(Note: On some sites, Catherine of Avesnes, sister of William I, Count of Hainaut, Queen Philippa's father, is listed as the mother of Katherine Swynford.
+(Note: On some sites, Catherine of Avesnes, sister of Count William I of Hainaut, Queen Philippa's father, is listed as the mother of Katherine Swynford.
 However, this version has two problems.
 The first is due to the fact that the name Catherine is not found among the names of the known sisters of Count William I. The second problem is chronological: William I's father, John II, Count of Hainaut and Holland, died in 1304, so Catherine of Avesnes, born before 1304, could not be the mother of Katherine Swynford, who was born around 1350.
 There is another version, according to which Katherine Swynford's mother was not a sister, but the daughter of Count William I and, thus, the sister of Queen Philippa.
 However, in such a case, Katherine Swynford would have been John of Gaunt's first cousin, so chroniclers would have to note this fact when describing their love affair.
 In addition, their marriage would require special papal permission, but John of Gaunt does not mention such an obstacle.
 In addition, among the daughters of Count William I, a daughter named Catherine is also not mentioned.)
 Alison Weir believes that two children were born from Paon's first wife: the eldest daughter, Isabel (also called Elizabeth) —who later became in the Noble canoness of the very influential Saint Waltrude Collegiate Church in Mons (which, according to Weir, is evidence of Paon's close connection with the ruling family of Hainaut)—, and a son, Walter.
 The mother of Katherine and another daughter, Philippa (who married the famous English poet Geoffrey Chaucer), was, according to Weir, Paon's second wife.